Home / ISO 27001 Templates / ISO 27001 Network Security Policy Explained + Template

 Appropriate logging and monitoring are applied to enable recording and detection of actions that may affect, or are relevant to, information security.

-Management activities should be closely coordinated both to optimise the service to the organization and to ensure that controls are consistently applied across the information processing infrastructure.
+Management activities should be closely coordinated both to optimise the service to the organisation and to ensure that controls are consistently applied across the information processing infrastructure.

 Systems on the network are authenticated.